 What Does a 3D Dental X-Ray Show?

 3D dental X-rays in Ahwatukee capture a full, detailed view of your mouth.
 It shows your teeth (even wisdom teeth), roots, jawbone, and soft tissues in one scan.
-Dental 3d services spot problems like impacted teeth, bone loss, infections, or even tumors.
+3D dental x-ray machines can help spot problems like impacted teeth, bone loss, infections, or even tumors.
 It also helps dentists with planning complex procedures like dental implants or surgeries.
 They’re most helpful for:

 • Planning dental implants